ARCHITECTURE: VR EXPERIENCE

 A truly immersive experience that pleases the eye

-We used the Unity 3D engine and the Oculus Rift device to work on the VR architecture app.
+We used the Unity 3D engine and the Oculus Rift device to work on the application.
 Architectural objects were created in 3ds Max.